digitalocean/marketplace-kubernetes/stacks/linkerd2/README.md

 # Description

-Linkerd is an ultralight service mesh for Kubernetes.
+[Linkerd](https://linkerd.io/?utm_source=DigitalOcean&utm_campaign=Marketplace) is an ultralight service mesh for Kubernetes.
 It makes running services easier and safer by giving you runtime debugging, observability, metrics, reliability, and security without requiring any code changes.
-And now, the Buoyant Linkerd 1-Click App configures and performs a recommended deployment of [Linkerd2](https://linkerd.io/?utm_source=DigitalOcean&utm_campaign=Marketplace) onto a DigitalOcean Kubernetes cluster, in the linkerd namespace.
-It's all done for you, in mere minutes.

-The Linkerd2 CLI is recommended to interact with Linkerd2 and instructions are provided to add your specific service.
-As a part of a recommended deployment this 1-click contains Grafana and Prometheus included in the linkerd namespace.
+The Linkerd 1-Click app configures and performs a deployment of Linkerd2 onto a DigitalOcean Kubernetes cluster in the `linkerd` namespace.
+As a part of a recommended deployment, this app includes Grafana and Prometheus in the `linkerd` namespace.

-This stack source is open source and community supported, and can be found at [github.com/digitalocean/marketplace-kubernetes/tree/master/stacks/linkerd2](https://github.com/digitalocean/marketplace-kubernetes/tree/master/stacks/linkerd2).
-Contributions on bug fixes and features will be kindly reviewed.
-If you have large production needs and would like a trusted services and support partner by your side Buoyant - makers of Linkerd - have the [Buoyant Enterprise Support](https://buoyant.io/commercial-support/?utm_source=DigitalOcean&utm_campaign=Marketplace) subscription just for you.
+This stack is open source and community supported, and can be found at [github.com/digitalocean/marketplace-kubernetes/tree/master/stacks/linkerd2](https://github.com/digitalocean/marketplace-kubernetes/tree/master/stacks/linkerd2).
+If you have large production needs, see the [Buoyant Enterprise Support](https://buoyant.io/commercial-support/?utm_source=DigitalOcean&utm_campaign=Marketplace).

+**Notes:**

+- The Linkerd2 CLI is recommended to interact with Linkerd2 and instructions are provided to add your specific service.

-Note: This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).
+- This stack requires a minimum configuration of 2 nodes at the $10/month plan (2GB memory/1 vCPU).

 ## Software included